 The front brake lever 2 is located on the right handlebar.
 Put it toward the handlebar to apply the front brake.

 Features & Controls Brake Pedal and Lever

-Brake pedal 1 is located on the right side of the machine and the brake lever 2 is located on the left handlebar.
-They are based on the same braking system.
-Push down on the pedal or pull the lever toward the handlebar to apply both the front and rear brakes (For parking brake).
+Brake pedal is located on the right side of the vheicle.
+Push down on the pedal to apply both the front and rear brakes.